Features

 Symbol-level navigation.
 Not text search.

 Most coding agents fall back to grep.
-Voidleap maintains a persistent symbol index across fifteen languages and exposes it as four named tools that both you and the agent can call.
+Voidleap Code maintains a persistent symbol index and exposes it as tools for the agent.

 SearchSymbols finds any function, class, type, or method by name.
 FindReferences walks every caller, type ref, and import, with high / medium / low confidence tiers.
 FileOutline returns a file's symbol tree with line ranges so the agent reads only the function it needs.
 GetSymbol fetches full source by ID, with a drift-safe re-scan if the file changed.